 One of the most important aspects impacting a firm performance is its corporate governance.
 Corporate governance is concerned with how all parties (stakeholders) involved in the firm's success try to guarantee that managers and other insiders are always taking proper actions or implementing procedures that protect the stakeholders' interests.
 Corporate governance tools assure shareholders of adequate returns on investments.
-(Al- Haddad, Alzurqan, & Al_Sufy, 2011) agreed that when these tools did not function properly, outside investors would neither invest in company equity securities nor lend to the company.
+Al- Haddad, Alzurqan, & Al\Sufy (2011) agreed that when these tools did not function properly, outside investors would neither invest in company equity securities nor lend to the company.
 And this may cause the company not to have access to long-term debts and as a result, overall economic performance would suffer as many attractive business prospects would be lost, and financial difficulties at particular companies would swiftly spread to other companies, employees, and consumers.

 Corporate governance was created to defend the interests of shareholders but has increasingly gained importance for other stakeholders and society (Mohammad, Aly, Dixon, & Startling, 2014).
-Corporate governance, according to Cadbur (1992), is the framework by which enterprises are directed and governed.
-To improve its performance, the corporate governance gives importance to the role and responsibilities of the board of directors, as well as the interaction with stakeholders.
-Corporate governance encompasses the connections between a company's management, its board, its shareholders, and other stakeholders.
+Corporate governance, according to Cadbury (1992), is the framework by which enterprises are directed and governed.
+The board of directors plays a crucial role in corporate governance, particularly when it comes to ensuring the company's performance and managing relationships with stakeholders.
+Their responsibilities are significant and require a keen understanding of the needs and expectations of various groups, including shareholders, employees, customers, and the wider community.
+By effectively fulfilling their duties, the board can help to promote transparency, accountability, and ethical behavior within the organization, which in turn can lead to long-term success and sustainability.
+Corporate governance encompasses a set of connections between a company's management, its board, its shareholders, and other stakeholders.
 The goal of corporate governance is to make it easier to oversee and regulate business operations.
 Its essence is based on operational fairness and transparency, as well as increased disclosures to defend the interests of many stakeholders (Akshita & Shernaz, 2018).
+Corporate governance arrangements aim to improve the firm's performance by allowing for better decision-making.
 Good corporate governance guarantees that corporations consider the interests of a diverse variety of stakeholders, as well as the communities in which they operate, and that their boards are accountable to the company and its shareholders.
 The parties involved in a company's management system, include shareholders, investors, creditors, employees, and the government, they all have a significant influence on corporate governance practice.
-Good corporate governance's fundamental goal is to maximize long-term value for shareholders and stakeholders ensuring that factors like tribalism, inexperienced directors, unqualified workers, bad management, lack of standard practice, inadequate policies, and weak internal control mechanisms do not negatively affect or cause breaches in firm operations.
+Good corporate governance's fundamental goal is to maximize long-term value for shareholders and stakeholders.

-In general, the aim of this research is to see if corporate governance procedures and principles have an impact on firm performance by looking at how board size, board independence, outside directors, audit committee size, audit committee meetings, audit quality, and corporate governance principles affect business performance.
-Hence, this study aims to explore the relationship between corporate governance and firm performance.
+Tribalism, inexperienced directors, unqualified workers, bad management, lack of standard practice, inadequate policies, and weak internal control mechanisms are to be blamed for breaches in firm operations in most cases.
+On this note, this study aims to demonstrate that good corporate governance can boost firm performance.
+In general, the goal of this research is to see if corporate governance procedures and principles have an impact on firm performance.
+The study's goals are to look at how board size, board independence, outside directors, audit committee size, audit committee meetings, audit quality, and corporate governance principles affect business performance.

-2. Literature Review
+Literature Review